nuclearkevin/nuclearkevin/README.md

 - [FinDPyNe](https://github.com/ksawatzky777/FinDPyNE): **Fin**ite **D**ifference **Py**thon **Ne**tronics.
 A C++ program with python bindings designed to solve the transient and steady-state n-group neutron diffusion equation.
 It is intended to function an alternative to DRAGON for undergraduate students in nuclear engineering, incorperating a rudimentary GUI to make it more approachable and user-friendly.
 Currently a work in progress.

-- Neutron activation toolkit: An unnamed MOOSE-based application for computing activation product concentrations in structural components of nuclear reactors.
-Aims to couple multi-group neutron diffusion with neutron activation.
-Currently a work in progress.
+- Gnat: **G**eneric **n**eutron **a**ctivation **t**oolkit, which aims to implement neutron activation in a manner which can be easily coupled to neutron transport solvers through the MOOSE finite element framework.
+Gnat also aims to implement n-group neutron diffusion as a baseline.
+Gnat is currently a work in progress.

-- Californium: A Discord bot to solve simple problems in reactor physics.
+- [Californium](https://github.com/ksawatzky777/Californium): A Discord bot to solve simple problems in reactor physics.
 Built to learn Discord.py, currently a work in progress.

 ### Past Projects

 - [CARIBOU](https://github.com/ksawatzky777/caribou): A multiphysics transport code for the environmental assessment of nuclear accidents.
-My contributions to CARIBOU were the weather data formatting scheme, the atmospheric transport model and coupling of the transport model to global climate data.
+My contributions to CARIBOU are the beginnings of the atmospheric transport scheme, weather data formatting scripts and coupling of the trasport scheme to global climate data.

 <!--
 **ksawatzky777/ksawatzky777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.